14-Day Family Itinerary for Fiji

 Drive time: 1-2 hours depending on which accommodation you choose

 It’s now time to hit the road and discover the real Fiji.
-First stop is the Coral Coast, one of the most popular regions for holidaying families.
+The first stop is the Coral Coast, one of the most popular regions for holidaying families.
 The resorts here are fabulous, providing a wide range of family activities, as well as kids’ clubs should your kids want a holiday from mum and dad.
 Additionally, the adventures here are fun for all ages, especially at the Kula Wild Adventure Park and on a jet boat tour with Sigatoka River Safari.
 And don’t worry, you have plenty of time to try a few things here, as we have given you more time to enjoy the Coral Coast tomorrow.

 Things to Do on the Coral Coast with Kids

-- See tropical wildlife and play on the waterslides at the Kula Wild Adventure Park
+- See tropical wildlife and play on the waterslides at the Kula Wild Adventure Park (more info on Viator and Tripadvisor)

 - Go horse riding on Natadola Beach

-- Jump on a jet boat tour to remote villages among amazing scenery on the Sigatoka River
+- Jump on a jet boat tour to remote villages among amazing scenery on the Sigatoka River (on Viator and Tripadvisor)

 - Treat the kids to a beginner’s scuba diving lesson for children aged 8 and above